 Deductible/ Insured’s Own Risk

 The maximum cover for regular transactions is typically 90% - 98% of the insured loan.
-This means that as an exporter you will bear 2% - 10% of the risk.
+This means that as a bank you will bear 2% - 10% of the risk.
 It is therefore in your interest that the loan be repaid efficiently.
 The maximum percentage of cover for project finance and asset based finance transactions is usually lower.

 Duration of the Loan and Repayment Schedules